cariocaphil/github-portfolio-analyzer/README.md

 Reports can be expanded or collapsed independently.
 Expanding one report does not affect the other.

+## Error Handling

+The application separates **user-facing errors** from **internal diagnostics**.

+When something goes wrong during analysis or CV upload, the UI shows a compact alert with a short title and actionable message—for example, *"GitHub is temporarily unavailable.
+Please try again in a few moments."* The browser never receives raw upstream HTML, Azure SDK exceptions, stack traces, or provider implementation details.

+On the server, errors are normalized into a typed hierarchy (`ApplicationError` and subclasses such as `GitHubServiceError`, `AzureOpenAIServiceError`, `BlobStorageError`, and `DocumentIntelligenceError`).
+API routes use a single mapper (`handleApiRouteError`) that returns only `{ error: { title, message } }` while structured logs retain full context: provider, endpoint, HTTP status, response headers, truncated response body, request duration, retry attempts, and correlation IDs where available.

+GitHub API requests automatically retry transient failures (502, 503, 504, and rate limits) with exponential backoff before surfacing an error.
+Repository evidence collection is concurrency-limited to avoid overwhelming the GitHub API during large portfolios.

 ## Current Behavior (Important)

 - GitHub API calls are real and data-dependent.